 Here is a blank copy of the Personal Medication List for tracking your prescriptions.

-With a TMR, we mail or fax suggestions to your doctor every three months about prescription drugs that may be safer, or work better than your current drugs.
+With this review, we mail, fax or call your doctor at the minimum every three months with suggestions about prescription drugs that may be safer, or work better than your current drugs.
 As always, your prescribing doctor will decide whether to consider our suggestions.
 Your prescription drugs will not change unless you and your doctor decide to change them.
 We may also contact you, by mail or phone, with suggestions about your medications.

-How will I know if I qualify for the Medication Therapy Management Program (MTM Program)?
+How will I know if I qualify for the program?

-If you qualify, we will mail you a letter letting you know that you qualify for the MTM program.
-Afterward, you may receive a call from a partner pharmacy, inviting you to schedule a one-on-one medication review at a convenient time.
+If you qualify, we will mail you a letter.
+Also, you may receive a call, inviting you to participate in this one-on-one medication review.

 Why is a review with a pharmacist important?